 The Internet of Things (IoT) has undergone a fundamental transformation in recent decades: departing from the legacy radio frequency identification (RFID) technology of the 1980s and the wireless sensor networks of the 1990s, which were essentially siloed "connectivity islands" with limited interoperability, to its present form, which is becoming increasingly interconnected and heterogeneous.
 Today's IoT is already a fusion of numerous networked tools and appliances, equipped with advanced computational intelligence and rich communication capabilities.
-More broadly, the principles of contemporary IoT overlap with and permeate many adjacent domains, including mobile and pervasive computing, as well as robotics and cyber-physical systems, with applications ranging from smartphone-based social networking that reduces traffic and pollution in cities to mission-critical industrial automation that monitors and actuates over factory processes [1].
+More broadly, the principles of contemporary IoT overlap with and permeate many adjacent domains, including mobile and pervasive computing, as well as robotics and cyber-physical systems - with applications ranging from smartphone-based social networking that reduces traffic and pollution in cities to mission-critical industrial automation that monitors and actuates over factory processes [1].

 Beyond legacy embedded systems with constrained applicability, the emerging IoT solutions are becoming more open and integrated by adaptively combining sensors and actuators with actionable intelligence for automatic monitoring and control [2].
-However, as a multitude of interconnected and intelligent machines communicate with each other and autonomously adapt to changing contexts without user involvement, the fact that present technology is made by humans and for humans is often overlooked [3].
+However, as a multitude of interconnected and intelligent machines communicate with each other and

+- V. Petrov, D. Moltchanov, S. Andreev, and Y. Koucheryavy are with the Laboratory of Electronics and Communications Engineering, Tampere University of Technology, Finland. - K. Mikhaylov and M. Juntti are with the Centre for Wireless Communications, University of Oulu, Oulu, Finland. - H. Yanikomeroglu is with the Department of Systems and Computer Engineering, Carleton University, Canada. - G. Fodor is with Ericsson Research and Wireless@KTH, Sweden. - J. Torsner is with Ericsson Research, Finland. - This work was supported by the Academy of Finland and by the project TAKE-5: The 5th Evolution Take of Wireless Communication Networks, funded by Tekes. $\dagger$ V. Petrov is the contact author: vitaly.petrov@tut.fi autonomously adapt to changing contexts without user involvement, the fact that present technology is made by humans and for humans is often overlooked [3].
 Indeed, modern IoT systems are still widely unaware of the human context and instead consider people to be an external and unpredictable element in their control loop.
-Therefore, future IoT applications will need to intimately involve humans, so that people and machines can operate synergistically.
+Therefore, future IoT applications will need to intimately involve humans, so that people and machines could operate synergistically.
 To this end, human intentions, actions, psychological and physiological states, and even emotions could be detected, inferred through sensory data, and utilized as control feedback.

-This concept, which is known as human-in-theloop (HITL), becomes a logical next step toward truly social computing and communication in smart cities [4].
+This concept, which is known as human-in-the-loop (HITL), becomes a logical next step toward truly social computing and communication in smart cities [4].
 HITL opens the door to next-generation people-oriented IoT platforms, which are aware of the people context, mobility, and even mood, thus having more efficient and intuitive manipulation [5].
 As users increasingly interact with such human-aware HITL systems, they may also become directly influenced by the control-loop decisions, thereby closing the loop [6].
 In fact, people may receive control input from the system in the form of suggestions and incentives (or even penalties) to diverge from their default behavior.
-Accordingly, human behavior may be impacted in either space (for example, users are encouraged to move to a less congested location) or time (for example, users are convinced to reduce their current data demand in case the network is overloaded); this is known as "user-inthe-loop" (UIL) [7].
+Accordingly, human behavior may be impacted in either space (for example, the users are encouraged to move to a less congested location) or time (for example, the users are convinced to reduce their current data demand in case the network is overloaded); this is known as the "user-in-the-loop" (UIL) [7].